Thursday 8 June 2023

 Milton's Grand Style in Paradise Lost

-One of the key features of Milton's grand style is his use of elevated language.
-For example, one of the most famous passages in Paradise Lost, the opening lines, begins with the invocation of the "Heavenly Muse", in a direct reference to the invocation of the muse in classical epic poetry.
+One of the most famous passages in Paradise Lost, the opening lines, begins with the invocation of the "Heavenly Muse", in a direct reference to the invocation of the muse in classical epic poetry.
 Milton elevates his subject matter by appealing to the divine, and by invoking the authority of tradition and classical epic, he establishes the importance and significance of the poem.
-The language of the opening lines is also notable for its use of complex syntax and inversion.
+The invocation begins with a 'syntactical leap' by which we are kept suspended for thirty six words without a verb.
 The lines, "Of Man's First Disobedience, and the Fruit/Of that Forbidden Tree whose mortal taste/Brought Death into the World, and all our woe," use inverted syntax and complex phrasing to convey the complexity and weight of the subject matter.
 Here, Milton's use of words like "disobedience," "forbidden," and "mortal" imbues the scene with a sense of gravitas and significance, elevating the story to the level of myth and legend.

 Milton also makes extensive use of classical allusions in Paradise Lost.
 Allusion is a technique that involves referencing other works of literature, mythology or history.
 For example, in Book VII, Milton alludes to the story of Icarus, who flew too close to the sun and fell to his death.
 He writes: "As when Icarus, with ambitious wings / Fell from his father's hands to prove his flight".
 By referencing the story of Icarus, Milton creates a powerful image of the fallen angels who are cast out of heaven.
 Then, Milton uses archaic and classical expressions, as well as complex syntactic structures to create a sense of grandeur and elevated significance.
 For example, in Book I, Milton describes Satan as "Th' infernal Serpent; he who first made way / In the hot womb of chaos, and produc'd /... bright luminaries".
 Here, Milton uses elevated language to convey the enormity of Satan's power and the catastrophic consequences of his actions.